jeffhowarth/eeprimer/readings/earth_observatory.md

 1. a url to the story,
 2. a short description about why you selected the story to read (so that I can better understand your personal interests in geography and the environment),
-3. a description of the study style used in the story, based on the table below (copied from the syllabus).
+3. a description of the study type used in the story, based on the table below (copied from the syllabus).

 | STUDY TYPE | Region | Time period | Thematic layer |